Tuvalu: Religion

 The Congregational Christian Church of Tuvalu, which is part of the Calvinist tradition, is the state church of Tuvalu; although in practice this merely entitles it to "the privilege of performing special services on major national events".
-Its adherents comprise about 97% of the 10,837 (2012 census) inhabitants of the archipelago.
+Its adherents comprise about 86% of the 10,632 (2022 census) inhabitants of the archipelago.
 The Constitution of Tuvalu guarantees freedom of religion, including the freedom to practice, the freedom to change religion, the right not to receive religious instruction at school or to attend religious ceremonies at school, and the right not to "take an oath or make an affirmation that is contrary to his religion or belief".

-Other Christian groups include the Catholic community served by the Mission Sui Iuris of Funafuti, and the Seventh-day Adventist which has 2.8% of the population.
-According to its own estimates, the Tuvalu Brethren Church has about 500 members (i.e. 4.5% of the population).
+Other Christian groups include the Catholic community served by the Mission Sui Iuris of Funafuti (1%), and the Seventh-day Adventist which has 2% of the population.
+The Tuvalu Brethren Church has 3% of the population.

 The Baháʼí Faith is the largest minority religion and the largest non-Christian religion in Tuvalu.
-It constitutes 2.0% of the population.
-The Baháʼís are the majority on the Nanumea Island of Tuvalu.
+It constitutes 1% of the population.
+The Baháʼís are present on Nanumea, and Funafuti.
 The Ahmadiyya Muslim Community consists of about 50 members (0.4% of the population).

 The introduction of Christianity ended the worship of ancestral spirits and other deities (animism), along with the power of the vaka-atua (the priests of the old religions).
-Laumua Kofe describes the objects of worship as varying from island to island, although ancestor worship was described by Rev. D. J. Whitmee in 1870 as being common practice.
+Laumua Kofe describes the objects of worship as varying from island to island, although ancestor worship was described by the Rev. Samuel James Whitmee in 1870 as being common practice.

 Health

 The Princess Margaret Hospital on Funafuti is the only hospital in Tuvalu and the primary provider of medical services.

-Since the late 20th century, the biggest health problems in Tuvalu are obesity-related.
+Since the late 20th century, the biggest health problems in Tuvalu have been obesity-related.
 The leading cause of death has been heart disease, which is closely followed by diabetes and high blood pressure.
 In 2016 the majority of deaths resulted from cardiac diseases, with diabetes mellitus, hypertension, obesity, and cerebral-vascular disease among the other causes of death.